FIIT-TEAM8/team_documentation/docs/devEnvironment.md

 ```
 sudo python3 main.py
 ```
 You will be prompted for a password for encrypted environmental variables used in our project.
 The password is located inside our Keepass password manager as **ENV variables for DEV ENVIRONMENT**.
+This script will also create all directories defined for volumes used by services declared in docker-compose.yml.
+So if you want to reset your dev environment to "factory settings", simply re-run main.py as it will also delete any existing directories that match volumes.

 To start the dev environment, run these commads:
 ```